PatchworkBoy/VCVRack_CableControl/README.md

 To make a physical patch bay: Attach tip connector of 3.5mm socket to each GPIO pin.
 Short with mono 3.5mm patch leads.
 Done!

-GPIO0 & 1 are skipped as I intend to use the UART to link multiple Picos to one "master".
-Really any expansion needs doing over i2c or SPI.
-This is all just a quick dirty example.
-They can be added into the lists for 28x total physical sockets.
+GPIO0 & 1 are skipped as I intend to use these for i2c expansion (see further down this file)

 **What's happening on the Pico:** ALL GPIO PINS are set as input with pull-up, defaulting high in the code.
 GPIO Pins 2 thru 14 are switched to outputs one at a time and pulled low and then GPIO Pins 15 thru 27 are sequentially scanned for any now pulled low (linked).
 Their state is compared against a statematrix dictionary object - if the state differs, the relevant MIDI CC codes are sent to reflect the change - then the statematrix updated to store the latest current (inverted) state.
 The current GPIO Output is then switched back to a pulled-up input before moving on to the next output pin.